 You know, mobile users are always impatient that’s why you should deliver your content to their smartphone in a blink of an eye.
 With 12,000+ mobile screen sizes, different network conditions, mobile delivery is really could seem complex.
 However, using a CDN you can make it easier to deliver your content and engage your users in a best possible way.

 CDN for Mobile Apps

-When you’re building an app, which for example uses any kind of live data feed pulling from your website like JSON or XML.
+When you’re building an app, which for example uses any kind of live data feed pulling from your websites like JSON or XML.
 Each time the app loads on someone’s device, that makes a call to your server to grab the data.

 Let’s imagine, your app gets popular and one day it gets featured on AppStore.
 Then, maybe you’ll get 1.5 million downloads within a few hours that day!
 Which is great, but that’s one heck of a lot of extra requests for your server to deal with and it starts grinding to a halt.
 As a result, people lose interest in your app or even worse, and start giving it negative reviews?
 This way, all of your hard work could go to waste as you didn’t think about scaling.

 Considering this issue, a Content Delivery Network (CDN) is an EASY way for app developers to build really hugely scalable apps.
 Your CDN mitigates the load away from your server by mirroring content (such as JSON feeds) to a global network of servers.
 This not only does it allow you to scale up, but it also speeds up the experience for the end user as the data is pulled from a location close to them.